- Things to Know

 - Polio is caused by person-to-person transmission of polio viruses (enteroviruses, three main types).

-- Not receiving the polio vaccine is the highest risk factor for getting infected with poliovirus; the viruses are only spread human to human by direct and indirect contact.
+- Not receiving the polio vaccine is the highest risk factor for getting infected with poliovirus.
+The viruses are only spread from human to human by direct and indirect contact.